 (Not before we freshened up, of course!)

 We were sat there staring at the menus for probably a good half an hour, trying to guess what each thing was.
-(Neither of us speak German).
-Eventually the waitress came over and asked us if we’d like some English menus.
-I wonder how long she was laughing at us before she decided to come over!
+(Neither of us speaks German).
+Eventually, the waitress came over and asked us if we’d like some English menus.
+I wonder how long she was laughing at us before she decided to come over.
 The food wasn’t amazing, but it definitely fuelled us for the rest of the day.

-Schönbrunn Palace is one of Vienna’s most popular, and well known tourist attractions.
+Schönbrunn Palace is one of Vienna’s most popular and well-known tourist attractions.
 The 1,441 room Baroque palace has been open to the public since the mid-1950s.
-It boasts beautiful rooms and galleries which will give you major home envy, restaurants with one hell of a view, stunning gardens, and even a zoo!
-This was by far my favourite part of the trip.
+It boasts beautiful rooms and galleries which will give you major home envy, restaurants with one hell of a view, stunning gardens, and even a zoo.

-On the first evening we went to look around the Christmas market located in the courtyard.
-Christmas markets in any European city are something special, but I think many other cities would find it hard to beat Vienna.
-There was one stall in particular which was selling hot punch.
-(Which we later found out was being sold everywhere throughout the city!).
-When you purchased the drink you even got your very own Schönbrunn mug to keep!
+On the first evening, we had a look around the Christmas market located in the courtyard.
+Christmas markets in any European city are something special, but I think a lot of other cities would find it hard to beat Vienna.
+Throughout many of the Christmas markets in Vienna, when you purchase a hot drink you even get to keep the mug it comes in – a great souvenir.
 I ended up with two from Schönbrunn and one from Stephansplatz.
 Didn’t think about the logistics of this until I went to pack my suitcase to come home…

 Oh, and there was another stall selling amazing waffles and other hot treats.
-I had banana and nutella waffles on more than one occasion. *swoon*…
+I had banana and Nutella waffles on more than one occasion.

-By the time we’d walked all around the palace, through the gardens, around the zoo, we saw this gorgeous building which was lit up right at the top of a hill at the back of the gardens.
+By the time we’d walked all around the palace, through the gardens, around the zoo, we saw this gorgeous building which was lit up right at the top of the hill at the back of the gardens.
 We decided to give it a miss because our feet were so tired.
 We later found out that at the top was a café.
-Had we known this, we definitely would have forced our legs to ferry us up there just to have a sit down and some hot food and drink.
-The power of hindsight!
+Had we known this, we definitely would have forced our legs to ferry us up there just to sit down for some hot food and a drink.
+Ah, the power of hindsight.

 You’re not allowed to take pictures, but if no one’s looking then you can get a few sneaky ones!
-At the end you’re met with a very lovely gift shop.
+At the end, you’re met with a nice gift shop.

-Of course I had to get a fridge magnet for my collection!
+Of course, I had to get a fridge magnet to add to my collection.

 After the tour, we had some lunch in one of the restaurants in the courtyard; Cafe Residenz.
-When we walked in it felt like we had just walked into the ritz.
-We thought the food was going to be quite sophisticated.
+When we walked in, it felt like we had just walked into the ritz.
+We thought the food was going to be quite sophisticated, given the decor and atmosphere.
 But when mine came out it was essentially a ham & cheese toastie with a few crisps lobbed on the side.
-Felt a tad out of place but it was good!
-After that we went to the zoo which is located within the gardens.
-This zoo is actually the oldest in the world, and one of the few zoos worldwide to host Giant Pandas.
+I felt a tad out of place but I enjoyed it.
+After that, we went to the zoo which is located within the gardens.
+This zoo is actually the oldest in the world and one of the few zoos worldwide to host Giant Pandas.

 St Stephen’s Cathedral is actually the most important religious building in Vienna.
 It’s one of the tallest churches in the world, and it’s located in the geographical centre of the city.
-Stephansplatz is the square in which the Cathedral is located.
-The cathedral is surrounded by a number of shopping streets, and, in the winter, a beautiful Christmas market.
-You can purchase hot punch with a Stephansplatz mug which is shaped like a boot.
-I liked this one.
+Stephansplatz is the square in which the Cathedral is located (and the name of the metro stop).
+The cathedral is surrounded by a number of shopping streets, and, in the winter, a beautiful Christmas market where you can purchase hot punch with a Stephansplatz mug which is shaped like a boot.

 Like in most other cities, it’s best to purchase a 24 or 48 hour ticket.
 This enables you to really make the most of exploring the city while keeping the cost down.
 Just remember to stamp your ticket whenever you travel, though.